paulredmond/nginx-unit-demo/README.md

 $ cp .env.example .env
 $ composer install
 $ php artisan key:generate

+# go back to the root to run build / start
+$ cd ..
 ```

 To experiment with this container, you need to build it and then start it: